Riku Asakura/Ultraman Geed

 See Ultraman Max

-Portrayed by Tadashi MizuoRiku's employer of Ginga Market.
+Portrayed by Tadashi MizuoRiku's employer and owner of Ginga Market.

 Portrayed by: Kunito Watanabe (live), Kenta Matsumoto (Riser voice)